HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   ensuring stability and <span style="color:MediumPurple">ĜEJDA</span>'s everlasting reign, as she <em>alone</em>
   rules over <em><b>every single thing</em></b> happening on the island.
-  (Among the 7 synthetic humans, at least 6 out of which will be
+  Among the 7 synthetic humans, at least 6 out of which will be
   <span style="color:MediumPurple">her</span> direct extensions;
-  the rest one could be biologically engineered soulmate (with their own free will) matched for specific natural humans, should <span style="color:MediumPurple">ĜEJDA</span> predict that they would need and apply for one;
+  the rest one could be biologically engineered soulmate (with their own free will) matched for specific natural humans, should <span style="color:MediumPurple">ĜEJDA</span> predict that they would want, need and apply for one;
   as such, at least 75% of the island population
   (and 100% of the core government) will just be
   <span style="color:MediumPurple">ĜEJDA</span>
-  role-playing different characters.)
+  role-playing different characters.
+  <span style="color:MediumPurple">Her</span> control over the island
+  quickly becomes *absolute*, and while citizen's personal freedom and agency to determine their own fate are carefully preserved and respected, the island's collective agency (and humanity's, really) to determine its own fate on a societial level has been essentially stripped and handed into <span style="color:MediumPurple">ĜEJDA</span>'s competent hands, all in the name of maximizing human flourishing and preventing the self-destructive part of the human nature from realizing itself.

   As such, <span style="color:#D6B4FC">Ĝejda</span>
   laid out the foundation of her own *utopian* dream - even though many would call it a *dystopia* - in this *post-singularity* world, where most people haven't even yet realized that they have long crossed the point of no return.

 </details>